Hernán Díaz Arrieta: Career

+Alone worked for the Ministry of Justice for 25 years, retiring as the section head for the Civil Registry.

+Personal life

 Alone lived his whole life in the same residence, a house he obtained with a mortgage at the beginning of his career in the Civil Service.
 Nearly blind and unable to speak, Alone died on January 24, 1984, at the age of 92.